taherpasha/hello-world/README.md

 # hello-world
-This is repository hello world for testing and learning
+This is repository hello world for testing and learning and practicing, actually new in githup i don't know how it works but i want learn it so doing this.....